RIPE@2026

 Go to submission platform

-Review decisions will be finalized in April, and notifications of acceptance will be sent on 1 May 2026.
-Accepted authors are expected to submit their full papers by 1 May 2026.
-Conference registration will be possible from May.
+Review decisions will be finalized in May, and notifications of acceptance will be sent on 29 May 2026.
+Accepted authors are expected to submit their full papers by 28 August 2026.
+Conference registration will be possible from early June.

 For any queries, please contact the conference organization team at ripe2026nccu(at)gmail.com